andreas-prouza/ibm-i-build-obi/README.md

   This significantly improves performance.<br/>
   This is particularly important if the network and/or development partition are slow.

-* See which objects are going to compile and their details:
+* See which objects has been compiled and their details
+  Each task has its own:

   * joblog
   * spool file